igorcavalcante/ccwallet/README.md

 # ccwallet
-Principais tecnologias utilzadas: Kotlin, Gradle, Ebean, Ktor, Spek
+Mais tecnologies: Kotlin, Gradle, Ebean, Ktor, Spek

+There is one bug in the object wich generates the cryptografy for creditcards information and user's passwords